 Photos by R. LUBISCHER

-The Brooksbrae Brick Company located in Pasadena was incorporated in 1905 to manufacture bricks for the Adams Clay Mining Company.
+The Brooksbrae Brick Company located in the Pasadena area of Manchester Township was incorporated in 1905 to manufacture bricks for the Adams Clay Mining Company.
 The mining of clay started in the 1850s and soon became a profitable venture.
 The Brooksbrae site when built was state-of-the-art, ready to produce thousands of brick per day, but it is doubtful the factory ever opened as its owner, William Kelly died and his estate was frozen.
 The building was left for litigation that took years to settle.